DENCESPOT

 Your hair is primarily made of a protein called keratin.
 Therefore, your diet is the literal building block of your hair.
 To stop hair loss effectively, you must nourish your body from the inside out.

-Healthy diet including eggs and nuts for hair loss prevention
+Healthy diet for hair

 Effective Hair Care Maintenance

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 Is it normal to lose hair every day?